Kleicha (Iraqi Cookies)

 Prepare date filling:

-1. Combine 500 g paste and 1 tbsp of oil in a pan on low heat – we want to smooth out the date paste as much as possible.
-If your date paste it already very smooth, you may skip this step.
+1. Heat the date paste with oil on low heat to soften, if needed.
+If your date paste is already smooth, you can skip this step.

 Prepare the dough: